-The Student Support Coordinator collaborates with teachers, administrators, support staff, parents, and students to promote student success in the areas of social, emotional, physical and cognitive development.
-The primary role of the Student Support Coordinator is to implement a comprehensive student support system that ensures each and every student receives the resources and supports he/she needs to be successful and healthy.
+The School Counselor collaborates with teachers, administrators, support staff, parents, and students to promote student success in the areas of social, emotional, physical and cognitive development.
+The primary role of the School Counselor is to implement a comprehensive student support system that ensures each and every student receives the resources and supports he/she needs to be successful and healthy.
 This is achieved by implementing direct services, such as one to one check-ins, small group counseling, classroom lessons; and indirect services, such as connecting students and families with community resources, collaboration with parents and school staff, and advocating for students.

-The Student Support Coordinator is part of Boston College’s City Connects program.
+The School Counselor is part of Boston College’s City Connects program.
 City Connects is a school-based intervention program that connects each student to a tailored set of prevention, intervention, and enrichment services that will help them thrive.
 Every student is assessed for strengths and needs across multiple domains in order to develop their tailored set of services and supports that will promote academic and personal growth.
-This is done through an annual Whole Class Review process conducted by the Student Support Coordinator.
+This is done through an annual Whole Class Review process conducted by the School Counselor.

 - Leads the student support team process in the school

 - Collaborates with school staff to implement the City Connects model

 - Helps engage families and caregivers in supporting the education of their children